The Eiffel Tower or the Cuba Water Tower? Veterans Day meditations

 When Judy Workman bought an antique dresser for Wallace House at an auction, she didn’t know the small slice of Cuba history that she would find inside–old photos, a WW II postcard, and other artifacts of a family.
 One photo and the front and back of a postcard gives us pause on this Veterans Day to think about the young soldiers who put their lives on hold to defend our country.
-They leave their loved ones at home, sometimes to venture to far lands.
-How do they feel?
-What do they think about?
+They left their loved ones at home, sometimes to venture to far lands.
+How did they feel?
+What did they think about?

 George Smith was a soldier who left his wife behind.
 He traveled to France to serve during WW II.
 This post card of the Eiffel Tower and the sentiments he wrote to his wife Mrs. George Smith in 1944 show his feeling for the famous landmark and his feelings toward Cuba.